xiaofang007/ViP/README.md

 ```

 ## Citation
-Pleae cite the paper if you use the code.
+Please cite the paper if you use the code.
 ```
 @inproceedings{fang2024aligning,
   title={Aligning Medical Images with General Knowledge from Large Language Models},